noir-lang/noir/docs/docs/dev_docs/dapps/tutorials/testing.md

 ## Writing our test

-Now that we have a working test environment, we can write our first test for exercising the `transfer` function on the private token contract.
+Now that we have a working test environment, we can write our first test for exercising the `transfer` function on the token contract.
 We will use the same `aztec.js` methods we used when building our dapp:

 #include_code test yarn-project/end-to-end/src/sample-dapp/index.test.mjs javascript